amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/#WOW2023 W47 Can You Create A Monthly Driver Analysis.md

 what is awesome about this viz:

-* First of all It's a project
-* Inspired by real life  Customer's Demands
+* First of all It's a project inspired by real life  Customer's Demands.
 * It would typically take a bit of time and calculations to get to the final Viz.
 * It leverages the use of parameter actions and jumping between home page for a summary view and drilling into details page for further info.